Acceptto MFA for VMware Horizon®

 |Label||An optional name for this authenticator|

-- Launch VMware Horizon Client and initiate connection to Server.
-Enter your primary credentials.
+- Launch VMware Horizon Client, initiate a connection to the Server and enter your primary credentials.

-- Your It’sMe app shows a notification and after verification you will get access to your virtual desktop environment.
+- Your It’sMe app shows a notification, and after verification, access is provided to your virtual desktop environment.

 If you require assistance, please email us at firstname.lastname@example.org